EDHEC "Europeans in Global Perspective - Community Institutions and Political Economy of Europe"

 - European Institutions and Community Organization

-Corporate visits have included:
+Corporate visits include:

 - Amadeus, the European Travel Computer Reservation System